Bethebro is reader-supported. When you buy through links on our site we may earn an affiliate commission. Learn More.

 In the end, the perfect roman chair will come down to your specific needs.
 Everything from budget to design should be considered before making your purchase.
 Not all roman chairs are made the same.
 Also, not everyone’s need for a roman chair is the same it does come down to the user’s needs.

-Overall, this bench offer’s everything needed in a roman chair.
+In our opinion, the Stamina Pro Ab/Hyper Bench is the best roman exercise chair.
+It offers everything needed in a roman chair.
 It does not exclude any exercises because of its design, it offers a strong stable frame, and with a cost ranging between $100- $150 used and $200 new, it is an affordable option.